erpnext/foundation/foundation/www/faq.md

 Listing on our community portal is free.
 You can list yourself as a Service Provider, and provide details about services you offer on ERPNext.
 To get a priority listing, you must become a member of the ERPNext Foundation.

-By becoming a member, you will not only support the ongoing development and enhancement of ERPNext that is so criticial to your business but also get a say in what features get built next.
+By becoming a member, you will not only support the ongoing development and enhancement of ERPNext that is so critical to your business but also get a say in what features get built next.

 [Learn more about memberships](/memberships)